floriandanielit/homebrewlib/README.md

 `npm run test`

 Open the generated file `mochawesome-report/mochawesome.html` in your favourite browser to check tests output.
-A more basic output is also generated and can be viewed by opening `test/index.html` instead.

 The test script is located in the script section of `package.json`.
 Edit it according to your needs.